GIScience/gis-training-resource-center/content/Module_5/en_qgis_data_preparation_ex.md

 ### Task 3: Import the Data into QGIS

 :::{topic}
 With the data formatted as a usable CSV-file, we can import it into QGIS and join it with a polygon layer containing the districts (adm2) by using the columns containing the district names in english.
 However, in this step, we might encounter the problem that the district names are written differently.
-In this case, we can't simply perform a attribute join [LINK] as the attributes need to __match exactly__.
+In this case, we can't simply perform a [attribute join](https://giscience.github.io/gis-training-resource-center/content/Module_5/en_qgis_spatial_tools.html#spatial-joins) as the attributes need to __match exactly__.
 To fix this, we have to perform a __fuzzy merge__.

 :::